Here's what foreign media made of Trump's address to Congress

 "It was more a wish list than clear political strategy which Trump presented in Congress," according to an article that ran on public broadcaster ZDF's website.
 It referred to "his dark inauguration speech" but said the the president "spoke in a disciplined and calm [manner]" on Tuesday night.

-German weekly magazine Der Spiegel — which has been scathing of Trump in recent months — declared that he "sounds more presidential, but he is not really leaving his path" in calling for unity.
+German weekly magazine Der Spiegel — which has been scathing of Trump in recent months — declared that he "sounds more presidential, but he is not really leaving his path."

 China